 Uniformity – The ratio of the minimum illuminance to the average illuminance over a specified area.

 Switching – Reference to the type of control to lighting powered by a circuit.

 Dimming – adjustable light output from 0% to 100%.

 Circuit – Lighting connected via one cable that can be individual from others.

 Channel – The circuit that is connected to a breaker or control system.

 Chromaticity – of an LED product – that is, degree of deviation of its colour temperature – is defined in MacAdam ellipses in Standard Deviation of Colour Matching (SDCM) as per the CIE 1964 standard.
 The MacAdam system originates from the United States and ranks colour quality on a scale of 0 to 10.

 MacAdam – Macadam 3 SDCM: outdoor facade / Macadam 5 SDCM: other outdoor applications.
-5 step is noticable but for outdoor apllications it fine unless you want to illuminate a white wall.
+5 step is noticeable but for outdoor applications it fine unless you want to illuminate a white wall.
 Mcadam step 4 is quite often a fluorecent lamp.

 Please contact Stuart Moth to arrange a presentation to educate your staff on the lighting basics.